geopython/diving-into-pygeoapi/workshop/content/docs/publish/ogctile.md

     - right-click to bring up the context menu and choose `New Generic connection`
     - fill the required values.
 For URL, use the URL you noted from the previous step, replacing `{tileMatrix}/{tileRow}/{tileCol}` with `{z}/{x}/{y}`.
-    - press `Ok` to add the service.
+    - press `OK` to add the service.
 At this point, if you are using the browser you should see the collection appearing in the menu, below "Vector Tiles"
     - double-click in the collection to add it to the map
     - remember to set the CRS of the map to `EPSG:4326` by clicking in the button on the lower right corner
     - zoom in to Florence to visualize your dataset